demondevx/Chamber/README.md

 Chamber offers a premium subscription that unlocks advanced features:

 ### What You Get with Premium:
+- **Unlimited Profiles**: Save up to 20 channel configurations with all settings
+- **Auto-Apply Profiles**: Set defaults that apply automatically to new channels
 - **Text Channel Creation**: Create temporary text channels for your voice channels
 - **Game Detection**: Automatic channel renaming based on your current game
 - **Ghost Mode**: Hide your channels from the public
 - **Direct Invites**: Send personalized invites to users
-- **NSFW Toggle**: Control adult content settings
+- **Age-Restricted Toggle**: Control adult content settings
 - **Custom Bitrate**: Set higher audio quality
 - **Role Permissions**: Control access by entire roles
 - **Premium Support**: Priority help when you need it

 ### How to Get Premium:
-1. Contact the bot owner or server administrator
+Contact the bot owner or server administrator.
+Premium is activated per-server, so all members benefit!
-2. They can grant you premium access
-3. Use `/subscription activate` to activate it on your server
-4. Use `/subscription status` to check your premium status

 ## Tips and Best Practices

 ### Channel Management
 - **Be Respectful**: Don't abuse the lock/unlock feature to exclude people unfairly
 - **Use Descriptive Names**: Name your channels clearly so people know what's happening
+- **Save Profiles**: Create presets for quick setup
+- **Pick Your Region**: Choose a voice server near you for better quality
 - **Clean Up**: When you're done, leave your channel - it will automatically delete

 ### Privacy and Safety
-- **Ghost Mode**: Use this for private conversations
+- **Ghost Mode**: Use this for private conversations (Premium)
-- **Permit/Reject**: Control who can join your channels
+- **Lock + Permit**: Control exactly who can join
+- **Access Requests**: Let people ask politely instead of forcing entry
-- **NSFW Content**: Use the NSFW toggle for adult discussions
+- **Age-Restricted Content**: Use the toggle for adult discussions

 ### Getting Help
 - **Use `/help`**: Always start here if you're confused